aosabook/500lines/modeller/modeller.markdown

 title: A 3D Modeller
 author: Erick Dransch

+_Erick is a software developer and 2D and 3D computer graphics enthusiast.
+He has worked on video games, 3D special effects software, and computer aided design tools.
+If it involves simulating reality, chances are he'd like to learn more about it.
+You can find him online at [erickdransch.com](http://erickdransch.com)._

 ## Introduction
 Humans are innately creative.
 We continuously design and build novel, useful, and interesting things.
 In modern times, we write software to assist in the design and creation process.
 Computer-aided design (CAD) software allows creators to design buildings, bridges, video game art,